New years resolutions: For expats and the wanderlust traveller

 7- Start Looking For A Job Abroad

 Unless you’ve saved money for years, finding a new job abroad may be your only option for financing your life abroad.
-Keep in mind, not all skills are well suited for working abroad, and many jobs require you to speak the local language.
+Keep in mind not all skills are well suited for working abroad, and many jobs require you to speak the local language.

 8- Find Love Abroad

-Finding love in the new year is a popular new year’s resolution for a lot of singles.
+Finding love in the new year is a popular New Year’s resolution for a lot of singles.
 If you’re a solo traveller or an expat living abroad, it could be your year to find love abroad.
 If you’re a couple living abroad, it’s also a chance to improve your relationship, which is a good idea no matter where you live.

 9- Learn To Keep In Touch

 Between the distance and the different time zones, it can be hard to keep up with friends and family back home.
-Why not make it part of your new year’s resolution to get better at it and routinely stay in touch with loved ones.
+Why not make it part of your New Year’s resolution to get better at it and routinely stay in touch with loved ones?
 Whether you use messenger, WhatsApp voice messaging, email or video calls, choose the method(s) that work best for you and do it.

 10- Start a new hobby or try a new group activity

 Moving abroad is one of many ways to get a fresh start in life; however, if you do the same things you did before, then life will be precisely the same as it was previously.
-Take the opportunity to try something new, maybe specific to that country?
+Take the opportunity to try something new, maybe specific to that country.

-11- Do Some Volunteering
+11- Do some volunteering

 There is a time and a place to visit museums and tourist sites, but volunteering, whether you’re an expat living abroad or a traveller, is a fantastic way to experience a destination.
-Look for a cause your passionate about or something you might have never considered before.
+Look for a cause you’re passionate about or something you might have never considered before.

 12- Read more or listen to audiobooks

 Reading is a great way to pass the time, especially at the end of a long day.
 While living abroad, though, the selection of books in your native language (which I’ll assume is English since you’re reading this) is often limited and challenging.
-However, thanks to technology and the internet, it’s easy to find and buy any book you can think of to read on your phone, tablet or e-reader.
-If you prefer, subscribe to audible to listen to audiobooks.
-Perfect for listening while on a plane, train, automobile or while cooking.
+However, thanks to technology and the internet, it’s easy to find and buy any book you can think of to read on your phone, tablet or

 In other words, if you’re going to watch TV and movies, don’t do it in your mother tongue.
 Watching movies in a foreign language will not only help improve your foreign language skills; it’s a great way to learn everyday vernacular speech.
-Plus, it keeps you up to date on local pop culture.
-More fodder for the water cooler.
+Plus, it keeps you up to date on local pop culture—more fodder for the water cooler.

 14- Learn the local issues and current events of your new country